This sounds weird, but goals are taken for granted a bit in football these days.

 The Englishman developed into a proven Premier League goalscorer and impressed for Spurs and Sunderland.
 A £24m move to Aston Villa in 2011 started strong, but fizzled out as injuries caught up.

 Crouch went around the houses in the Premier League, bagging for Liverpool and Tottenham, but also the likes of Portsmouth and Stoke.
-He was simply different; nobody knew how to deal with him, and he used his traits to his advantage.
-A unique asset.
+He was simply different; nobody knew how to deal with him, and he used his skills to his advantage.

 A man of a thousand occupations, football positions and quirks, it won't be long before Dublin is rivalling Chris Jericho over his one thousand holds.